JulieKuren/mt/README.md

 ## True Statement Generation

 True statements are created by applying a set of rules to RST relations found in the text.
-In order to generate True statements, run the `generation.ipynb` Jupyter notebook.
+In order to generate True statements, run the `project/generation.ipynb` Jupyter notebook.
 The notebook has two constants that define its behaviour:

 ```python
 RACE_PART = "test/middle"